 Advertisement

-A sailing family ventures to the far south and discovers the wrong season might be the best time to go there.
+A sailing family ventures to the far south in the “offseason,” and discovers that the wrong season might in fact be the best time to cruise.

 My wife, Alisa, and I were determined not to make bad weather the focus of our trip to Patagonia.
 But there was one night when the conditions lived up to their reputation.
 Galactic, our 45-foot steel cutter, was swinging at anchor in Puerto Natales, halfway down the 900 miles of fjords that make up Chilean Patagonia.
 Puerto Natales is on the inland side of the Andes, where we found the dry grasslands of pampas instead of the dripping rainforest of the coast.
 Sailing around Natales was just like sailing around Colorado — if Colorado had salt water, flamingos, and more dramatic mountains and glaciers.